 Your employer’s contributions have tax taken out before they're added to your KiwiSaver account.

-Once you’ve joined KiwiSaver, you could qualify for the government’s Member Tax Credits.
-They’ll add 50 cents for every dollar you save, up to a maximum of $521.43 a year if you're eligible.
+Once you’ve joined KiwiSaver, you could qualify for the Government Contribution.
+The Government will add 50 cents for every dollar you save, up to a maximum of $521.43 a year if you're eligible.

-Click here for further information on how MTC payments are calculated.
+Click here for further information on how Government Contribution payments are calculated.